GauravHmm/6502-Emulator/README.md

-on day 2 i couldnt do much as i was in a day long event on day 3 here i am trying to finish the work, i did add some functions. day 4 was spent on academic stuff day 5 im trying to make it work xo.
+on day 2 i couldnt do much as i was in a day long event on day 3 here i am trying to finish the work, i did add some functions. day 4 was spent on academic stuff day 5 im trying to make it work xo. well it is working now im slowly trying to make it complex and hopefully not hurt myself